saifulIslamSourceCode/saifulIslamSourceCode/README.md

 Passionate web developer skilled in HTML, CSS, and JavaScript for sleek and responsive interfaces.
 Dedicated to continuous learning, collaboration, and pushing the boundaries of web technology.

-Skills:  REACT / JS / HTML / CSS/C
+Skills:  JS / HTML / CSS / Angular /C Programming /